Have-Samuel/challenges-spbd/README.md

 - if y is false. return the string "Yellow".
 - if x is true and y a is false, return the string "Blue".
 - Otherwise, return the string "Purple".

+# max
+write a function max, which accepts an array and returns the highest value.
+Do not use the built-in Math() function!